Yandex Cloud

 Creating a shardCreating a shard

 The number of shards in Managed Service for ClickHouse® clusters is limited by the CPU and RAM quotas available to database clusters in your cloud.
-To check the resources currently in use, open the Quotas page and find Managed Service for ClickHouse.
+To review current resource usage, open the Quotas page and find the Managed Service for ClickHouse section.

 Management console